gisikw/cheerskevin.com/_posts/2018-03-02-responsive-friendly-iframes.md

 In a previous post, we walked through [how to have responsive cross-origin iframes.](/2018/02/13/responsive-cross-origin-iframes.html) We had to apply a little elbow grease and use `postMessage` to support communication across the documents, but fixed the big problem with iframes: that they don't have dynamic height.

-But in practice, you can often get away with asking people to embed a little bit of JavaScript.
+In practice, you can often get away with asking people to embed a little bit of JavaScript.
 In fact, even our previous example required a little bit to handle the communication layer.
-If we can do this, then perhaps we don't need to serve something cross-domain at all!
+If we can do this, then perhaps we don't need to concern ourselves with cross-domain restrictions at all!

 ## Why iframe at all?

-If we're not relying on iframes for security, then why use iframes at all?
+If we're not relying on iframes for security, then why use iframes in the first place?
 One reason is to avoid conflicting stylesheets.
 You never know what `!important` attributes you're going to encounter, and throwing your content into an iframe ensures that the parent page's styling rules won't cascade into your own.

 *Note: better yet, you could leverage the Shadow DOM!
 [Except &mdash; sadly &mdash; you can't](https://caniuse.com/#feat=shadowdom)*

 ## Creating friendly iframes

 So let's create a friendly iframe.
-That is, an iframe which won't throw up nasty cross-origin complaints if we run JavaScript inside of it.
+That is: an iframe which won't throw up nasty cross-origin complaints if we run JavaScript inside of it.
 First, we'll open an iframe to a blank page.

 ```html
 <iframe id="unique" src="about:blank"></iframe>
 ```

-And then, we can just write content into it with JavaScript:
+Then we can write content into it with JavaScript:

 ```html
 <iframe id="unique" src="about:blank"></iframe>